-The front office manager who wants to use video as a training option must do a little homework first.
-Preparation for video training requires some thought as to just which skills and behaviors call for teaching or reinforcement.
-Discussions with the directors of other hotel departments (marketing and sales, food and beverage) provide a basis for promotional concepts.
-The front office manager should take an objective look at the salesmanship skills of the front office staff.
+The front office manager who wants to use video as a training option needs to do a little homework first.
+Preparation for video training requires some thought as to just which skills and behaviors need teaching or reinforcement.
+Discussions with the directors of other hotel departments (marketing and sales, food and beverage) will provide a basis for promotional concepts.
+The front office manager will want to take an objective look at the salesmanship skills of the front office staff.
 How outgoing are they?
 How adept are they at recognizing the needs and wants of the guests?